-How hot water heaters work, common problems with water heaters, and how to repair, fix, and maintain a water heater complete with diagrams
+How hot water heaters work, common problems with water heaters, and how to repair, fix, and maintain a water heater

 Gas Water Heaters - A Detailed Look At How They Work Including TP Valves, Pilot Lights, Flues, Gas Burners, Thermostats, Sediment Buildup, Anode Rods, Dip Tubes and More.